abhijna1128/INCTURE_REACT/readme.md

 create context method - to create the global storage provider - should pass value and children
 Use context - to get the value from the storage

+Local storge:
+--Browser based storage where we can store our data in the form of keys and values.
+--even after refreshing the page data is available --stored in the form of string format
+--5mb
+setItem() -  store in the local storage getItem() - to get the value from local storage getItem() - remove particular data fmo local storae clearItem() - remove akk the data from the local storae

+json.stringify() - convert data of string type onject type to json type json.parse

+Session Storage:
+--That help us to store data in browser temporarily --key and value
+--5mb
+--once tab is closed data is lost
+--

+name email checbox for gender
+cuty phne number'